DaseinPhaos/alter-intro-std-rs/text/fs-readme.md

 }
 ```

-The returned handle would be an independent handle, with all the states identicle to the current one.
+The returned handle would be an independent handle, with all the states identical to the current one.

 The underlying file resides on a disk or some other external devices.
 As such, synchronization should be done between the handle and the underlying file on the disk.
 For this we have: